Philip J. Landrigan: Lead

 In the early 1970s, Landrigan took on ASARCO, a smelting company and one of the largest employers in El Paso, Texas.
 In testing the blood of children attending schools near ASARCO's El Paso smelting plant, Landrigan concluded that 60% of children living within one mile of the smelter had elevated blood lead levels and that even small amounts of lead exposure lowers a child's IQ.
 In a later study (2002), Landrigan correlated childhood lead exposure and lifetime earning potential, concluding that current levels of lead exposure in the United States amount to an aggregate income loss of over $40 billion a year.

 Landrigan and his studies played a key role in the government mandate phasing out lead components from gasoline, beginning in 1975, and the federal ban on lead paint in 1978 – culminating in an 88% drop in lead levels in American children by 2005.

 Pesticides

-Beginning in 1988, at the request of U.S. Senator Patrick Leahy of Vermont, Landrigan led a 5-year study at the National Academy of Sciences to examine whether the accepted standard for pesticide exposure – aimed to protect a 150-pound adult – was adequate to protect the health of children.
-In 1993, the Landrigan Committee released a report, Pesticides in the Diets of Infants and Children, that was the first to prove that children are uniquely susceptible to adverse effects of pesticides.
-The report called for standards ten times more stringent than those in effect at publication.
+Beginning in 1988, at the request of U.S. Senator Patrick Leahy of Vermont, Landrigan led a 5-year study for the National Academy of Sciences to examine whether the accepted standard for pesticide exposure – which was intended to protect a 150-pound adult – was adequate to protect the health of children.
+In 1993, the Landrigan Committee released a report entitled Pesticides in the Diets of Infants and Children, which was among the first to demonstrate that children are uniquely susceptible to adverse effects of pesticides.
+The report called for standards ten times more stringent than those in effect at time of publication.